Balanced Product of Calibrated Experts for Long-Tailed Recognition: Acknowledgements

 \textbf{Training of logit-adjusted experts.} We propose to train each $\bm{\lambda}$-expert by minimizing its respective logit adjusted loss $\ell_{1-\bm{\lambda}}$.
 The loss of the overall ensemble is computed as the average of individual expert losses,

 During inference, we average the logits of all experts before softmax normalization to estimate the final prediction.

-Based on our theoretical observations, we argue that the calibration assumption needs to be met in order to guarantee Fisher-consistency for logit-adjusted models.
-This is however not the case per default in practice, as can be seen in Figure \ref{fig:first_page}(b) for BS (single-expert BalPoE) and in Table \ref{tab:sota_cifar_calibration} for a 3-expert BalPoE.
-Thus, we need to find an effective way to calibrate our model, a matter we discuss in further detail in the next section.
+Based on our theoretical observations, we argue that the calibration assumption needs to be met in order to guarantee Fisher consistency for logit-adjusted models.
+This is however not the case per default in practice, as can be seen in Figure \ref{fig:first_page}(b) for BS (single-expert BalPoE) and in Table \ref{tab:sota_cifar_calibration} for a three-expert BalPoE trained with ERM.
+Thus, we need to find an effective way to calibrate our ensemble, a matter we discuss in further detail in the next section.